smart-village-solutions/Goldencobra/README.markdown

 <%= yield(:article_teaser) %>
 ```
 #### !!!Attention!!!
-The layouts' styling will only work if you include [`gem bootstrap-sass`](https://github.com/twbs/bootstrap-sass) in Your Gemfile.
+The layouts' styling will only work if you include [`gem bootstrap-sass`](https://github.com/twbs/bootstrap-sass) in your Gemfile.

 ## Render widgets